gharnaldo/ndudeproj1/README.md

 ***

-## Scripts execution with python from the root of the project
+## Scripts execution with python from the project's root

 ### Create Postgres Database and Tables